WHAT IS THE IRS INFORMATION TECHNOLOGY DIVISION?Learn more about this agency

 The mission of IRS Information Technology is to provide leadership in the delivery of information technology solutions that anticipate and meet enterprise-wide needs by empowering employees to deliver customer-centered, value-creating systems, products, services, and support.

-Occasional travel - Travel 1-5 nights per month may be required
+Occasional travel - Travel may be required 1 to 5 days/nights per month.

 Job family (Series)

 This job originated on www.usajobs.gov.
 For the full announcement and to apply, visit www.usajobs.gov/GetJob/ViewDetails/537155000.
 Only resumes submitted according to the instructions on the job announcement listed at www.usajobs.gov will be considered.